qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 `GDAL <https://gdal.org>`_ is a data exchange library for vector and raster files.
 It provides drivers to read and or write data in different formats.
-The :guilabel:`GDAL` tab currently exposes the drivers for raster formats with their capabilities.
+The :guilabel:`GDAL` tab currently exposes the drivers for raster and vector formats with their capabilities.

 GDAL driver options
 ...................

-This frame provides ways to customize the behavior of drivers that support read and write access:
+This frame provides ways to customize the behavior of raster drivers that support read and write access:

 .. _gdal_createoptions: